-There are ways to address the problem more rigorously, but the full detail is beyond the scope of this paper.
-Roughly speaking, we perform a simple significance calculation by computing an ensemble of wavelet extractions, using completely random seismic data, and compare the noise-level statistics of this ensemble to the noise level of the actual data extraction.
-The random seismic minicubes are generated using a FFT method based on the power spectrum $S(\omega) = w_z^2 \exp(-w_z^2) \exp(-(w_x^2 + w_y^2))$, where w_z is scaled from a Ricker-2 fit to the data's average vertical power spectrum, and $w{x,y}$ are scaled so as to give a lateral correlation length specified by the user.
+Instead, we make a 'poor-man's' approximation to this model, generating seismic minicubes using a FFT method based on the power spectrum where w_z is scaled from a Ricker-2 fit to the data's average vertical power spectrum, and $w{x,y}$ are scaled so as to give a lateral correlation length specified by the user.
 The CDF of the final minicube is then mapped to that of the data, so the univariate statistics of the data minicubes are preserved.
 The latter step is important, as processed seismic is not univariate Gaussian, and the wavelet extraction is sensitive to amplitudes.